q3769/semver-maven-plugin/README.md

 ```
 $ mvn semver:calMajor
 ```
-increments 20201231.2.3-beta.1 into 20210213.0.0, assuming today is Feb 13, 2021.
-Note that repeated calls on the same calendar day will always succeed, with the same major number bearing today's date, while resetting minor and patch numbers to zeros.
+increments 20201231.2.3-beta.1 or 1.2.4 into 20210213.0.0, assuming today is Feb 13, 2021.
+Note that repeated calls on the same calendar day will always succeed, resulting in the same major number bearing today's date, while resetting minor and patch numbers to zeros.

 ### Finalize current version